Arthur-Milchior/anki-copy-currentcard-in-add-card/README.md

 # Copy current deck/tags in add card
 ## Rationale
-You may want to add a note related to current card, and so have it in the same deck and with the same tags ase the current card.
-This is especially useful if you use filtered deck or nested decks.
-This add-on simply ensure that, when you are reviewing a card and opening the "add-card" window, it's deck will be the deck of the card you are reviewing, and it will copy its tags.
+You may want to add a note related to the current card, and so have it in the same deck and with the same tags as the current card.
+This is especially useful if you use filtered decks or nested decks.
+This add-on simply ensures that, when you are reviewing a card and open the "add-card" window, its deck will be the deck of the card you are reviewing, and it will copy its tags.

 This was commissioned for 20$.